 Image: Torbank Hopper

 She’s talked to parents of adults and younger transgender children, and described how the process and the emotions involved are similar whatever the age of the transgender person, for both the parent and the child.
-She is also a fully trained Street Pastor, mother of three, grandmother of five and soon-to-be great grandmother of one.
+She is also a fully trained Street Pastor

 How did you find out your son was transgender and what was your initial reaction to the news?